karankartikeya/karankartikeya/README.md

  <p align="center"> <img src="assets/coder.gif" alt="codergif" /> </p>

  ### 🔭 Currently Building:
-   1. 7Svar: An online music ed-tech startup for easy music learning facility to everyone at an affordable pricing
+   1. [7Svar](https://7svar.tech): An online music ed-tech startup for easy music learning facility to everyone at an affordable pricing.
+Currently implementing AI model using Whisper from OpenAI for better learning experience.
-   2. Czar: A website development agency which takes your idea from design to production with growth at every step
+   2. [Czar](https://czar7.netlify.app): A website development agency which bring visions to life by designing and developing high-performance websites tailored to your needs.
-   3. V2blog (inProgress) : A Saas application, which enables you to upload video and convert it to high quality SEO-optimized blog articles.
+   3. [V2Blogs](https://v2blogs.netlify.app) (inProgress) : A Saas application, which enables you to upload video and convert it to high quality SEO-optimized blog articles.

  🌱 I’m currently learning :